wq2012/SpeakerRecognitionFromScratch/README.md

 The system is built on top of [PyTorch](https://pytorch.org/tutorials/) and [librosa](https://librosa.org/doc/latest/index.html) - we have already learned both in the course.

+If you prefer [JAX](https://jax.readthedocs.io) and [Flax](https://flax.readthedocs.io) over PyTorch, you can use this library instead: https://github.com/wq2012/FlaxSpeaker

 ## Disclaimers

 The purpose of this project is to build a **minimal working system** using simple Python code, to help students learn the basic concepts.
 Many details have been largely simplified to make the code easier to understand.